Team2556/RobotPythonTraining/training/challenges/SE-training.md

 # description
 Creating a simple exercise to teach systems engineering concepts can be highly effective.
 Let's use the example of "making a sandwich" as it's relatable and easy to break down into components and subsystems.
-Here's how you might structure the exercise:

 ### **Systems Engineering Exercise: "Making a Sandwich"**